developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-software/dremio-software-security.md

 You can also grant or revoke privileges using [SQL commands](/current/reference/sql/commands/rbac/) or [APIs](/current/reference/api/catalog/grants/).

-### Granting Privileges Using SQL Commands[​](#granting-privileges-using-sql-commands "Direct link to Granting Privileges Using SQL Commands")
+### Granting Privileges Using SQL Commands

-When granting privileges to users and roles with SQL commands, you may follow one of three methods: [granting to a single dataset](#granting-to-a-single-dataset), [granting to ALL DATASETS](#granting-to-all-datasets), and [granting to a scope](#granting-to-a-scope).
+When granting privileges to users and roles with SQL commands, you may follow one of three methods: granting to a single dataset, granting to ALL DATASETS, and granting to a scope.
 Examples of these methods may be found under each section.

 Each example includes an SQL command.
 For more information about command syntax, review the [Privileges (GRANT/REVOKE) SQL commands](/current/reference/sql/commands/rbac).